ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/hybrid-aws/pipelines/README.md

 ![BLERSSI Pipeline](./pictures/notebook-sabe-6.PNG)

-The BLERSSI Sagemaker pipeline starts execting.
+The BLERSSI Sagemaker pipeline starts executing.
 Once all the components executed successfully, check the logs of sagemaker-deploy component to verify endpoint is created.

 ![BLERSSI Pipeline](./pictures/notebook-sabe-7.PNG)